 Schweiss has completely raised the bar in terms of hangar doors for general aviation and commercial jet hangars.
 We apply common sense and an innovative approach to provide you the right hangar door solution for your building.
 Schweiss realizes it's important to understand what impact the hangar door will have on your building.
 Schweiss offers all hangar manufacturers choices when designing their buildings.

-A Schweiss superstructure doorframe mounts on the 'New Stand-Alone "Self-Supported" doorframe.
-This eliminates the need for the building manufacturer to utilize a building truss or building header to support the hydraulic door on the hangar structure itself.
-This means you can reduce building costs significantly and gain headroom, saving everyone dollars.
+A Schweiss superstructure doorframe mounts on the 'New Stand-Alone "Self-Supported" doorframe; eliminating the need for the building manufacturer to utilize a building truss or building header to support the hydraulic door on the hangar structure itself.
+This means you can reduce building costs significantly and gain headroom; saving everyone dollars.

 Schweiss Patented Hinges - Our proprietary robust hinge design connects the moving doorframe to the overhead structural subframe, providing a considerably stronger and greater surface area for distributing the load of the moving door evenly.
 The hinges and subframe provide the structural strength that carries the weight of a large moving doorframe!
 Robust Hinges have easy-to-grease zerk lubrication and removable hinge pins for extended service life.